Make sense of the impact of coronavirus with this COVID-19 guide.

 It’s a pretty long list – but there’s going to be more to come in the near future.
 This is an as-near-to-real-time-as-possible guide – so we’ll update it when more information is released.

 On March 20th 2020, the Chancellor announced an unprecedented move: the Government will fund 80% of workers’ wages up to £2,500 a month.
+It applies to any PAYE worker on payroll by 19th March 2020.
 This will hopefully give peace of mind to those worrying about losing their jobs because of a downturn in business – and is designed to keep the economy going, as people receiving salaries can put it back into the economy.

 These payments to businesses will be backdated to the start of the month, and available for at least three months initially.
 This period could be extended as the crisis continues.